agentultra/lean-for-hackers/index.md

 When we `#eval` this function and run our program, Lean runs through each action one at a time and we get our expected behaviour.

+### Recapping the Introduction ###

+In order to get our feet wet we hackers need to know three things:

+1. How to read input, display output
+1. How to define values
+1. How to apply functions

+We broke down the canonical `"Hello, world!"` example and demonstrated how you can:

+1. Print strings to the console and read input from the user with `io`
+1. Define functions with `def`
+1. How to call functions and sequence together `io` actions

+We also learned a couple of _commands_ which, in Lean, enable us to evaluate expressions and query Lean using `#eval` and `#check` respectively.

+The next thing we need to learn are more data types, structures, and libraries we have available to construct more interesting and useful programs.